Do You Believe? (tour): Costumes

 Cher appeared in a variety of costumes during the performance.
 Her opening outfit, involving a stringed skirt, meshed top over a cross, and a huge red wig, was dubbed self-deprecatingly by her as the "Bozo the Clown-meets-Braveheart look" or the 'Super Groundforce Girl' referring to Charlie Dimmock from the popular-at-the-time Ground Force gardening show.
 All in all there were 7 to 9 different ensembles, with none lasting more than a handful of songs.

 Reception

 Reviews of the show were often favorable, given Cher's return to popularity and over-the-top appeal.

 The New York Times said Cher had "a quintessential rock voice ... spectacularly styled with a rough and tumble vaudevillian edge."
 The Washington Post viewed it as "a dynamic, over-the-top extravaganza."
 The Dallas Morning News said "her concert was entertaining and gleefully glitzy."

+The tour grossed $37.7 million from 57 shows in 1999, ranking sixth on Pollstar's list of the year's highest-grossing North American concert tours and second among women, behind Shania Twain.
+It concluded in 2000 after 121 shows.